sqordia-dev/Sqordia-backend/README.md

 ### Prerequisites
 - .NET 8 SDK
-- Docker Desktop (for local development with SQL Server)
+- Docker Desktop (for local development with PostgreSQL)
 - SendGrid account (for emails)
 - OpenAI API key (optional, for AI features)
+- AWS Account (for production deployment)

 ### Local Development with Docker